 But before you move into your new residence, it is essential to ensure that you have the right insurance for it.

 There are ample policies related to living spaces, and each policy has its own set of implications.
-Therefore, it is vital to look closely into what each of these policies contain and how much insurance you, as a condo owner, must consider applying for.
+It is vital to look closely into what each of these policies contains and how much insurance you, as a condo owner, must consider applying for.